Department of Motor Vehicles (DMV) Related Benefits

-Who is eligible for Mississippi National Guard Association Life Insurance?
-Any Mississippi National Guard Service member and their dependents are eligible for coverage.
+Who is eligible for SSLI?
+Mississippi National Guard Service members and their dependents are eligible for coverage.

-Apply here online or print National Guard Association of Mississippi State Sponsored Life Insurance application and mail or scan to the following:
+You may apply using the National Guard Association of Mississippi State Sponsored Life Insurance application online fillable form or print National Guard Association of Mississippi State Sponsored Life Insurance application and mail or scan to:

 PO Box 627

 Jackson, MS 39205-0627